"I am remembering him singing the Yeti song from the Backyardigans, and pondering onks, twoks, and threeks, to go with our forks."

 He went on to study mathematics and computer science at Washington University in St. Louis, spending a year abroad in the Netherlands, and then earning a Masters degree in Mathematics at UC Santa Barbara.
 After a few years working as a software engineer, and while working on graph theory "on the side" he proved a conjecture of some prominent mathematicians.
 He went to Arizona State to work with one of them (Hal Kierstead) and finish his PhD (see dissertation).

 Landon always set his own paths in life, and ignored common societal conventions.
 He sought ways of expanding and sharpening his mind.
 He read extensively, including from cognitive science, machine learning, literature on meditation, existentialist, analytic, and eastern philosophy, and of course high-level mathematics.
 He practiced meditation and went on long Vipassanā retreats.
-He looked up to scientists that were intellectually daring and determined, such as Nicola Tesla and Paul Erdős, and would often quote Taoist and Existenialist philosophers such as Zhuangzi and Nietzsche (the latter's Thus Spoke Zarathustra was probably his favorite).
+He looked up to scientists that were intellectually daring and determined, such as Nicola Tesla and Paul Erdős, and would often quote Taoist and Existenialist philosophers such as Zhuangzi and Nietzsche.

 While he was often content to be left alone with his computers and thoughts, he also enjoyed discussion and debate, hanging out with good friends, and getting outdoors, for example, to the beaches or forests of Oregon.
 Most importantly, he loved his sons, Atticus and Alfred.

 Landon tended to have one foot in academia and one in industry (the former he called "thinking" the latter "making things").
 He taught math as a university professor, and published numerous articles on topics in discrete mathematics and combinatorics (see his bibliography).
-But he also co-founded a successful software company, worked as a software engineer, and data scientist—this included jobs in the AI industry and at Facebook.
+But he also co-founded a successful software company, worked as a software engineer, and data scientist—this included jobs at artificial intelligence and social media companies.

 Landon was always searching for answers.
 He was relentless in the pursuit of truth and knowledge.
 He spent the last few years of his life trying to better understand himself, his mind, and his place in the world.
 A few months before his death he started a second PhD, in Cognitive Science, at UC Boulder working on issues at the intersection of psychology and machine learning and returned to his childhood interest in chess programming.